oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_exadata_infrastructure_module.rst

 ..
 Description

 - This module allows the user to create, update and delete an ExadataInfrastructure resource in Oracle Cloud Infrastructure
-- For *state=present*, create Exadata infrastructure.
+- For *state=present*, creates Exadata Cloud@Customer infrastructure.
 - This resource has the following action operations in the :ref:`oci_exadata_infrastructure_actions <ansible_collections.oci_exadata_infrastructure_actions_module>` module: activate, download_exadata_infrastructure_config_file.

 ..
 Aliases